martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The design in RFC 8122 relies on the integrity of the signaling channel.
 Certificate fingerprints are assumed to be provided by the communicating peers and carried by the signaling channel without being subject to modification.
-However, this design is vulnerable to an unknown key-share (UKS) attack where a misbehaving endpoint is able to advertise a key that it does not control.
-This leads to the creation of sessions where peers are confused about the identify of the participants.
+However, this design is vulnerable to a potential unknown key-share (UKS) attack where a misbehaving endpoint is able to advertise a key that it does not control.
+This could lead to the creation of sessions where peers are confused about the identify of the participants.

-An extension to TLS is defined that can be used to mitigate this attack.
+The theorized attacks described here are largely hypotetical; the conditions for mounting an attack in practice are challenging (see {{limits}}).
+The mechanisms defined in this document are intended to strengthen the protocol by preventing the use of unknown key shares in combination with other protocol or implementation vulnerabilities.
+An extension to TLS is defined that can be used to mitigate unknown key share attacks in a setting where fingerprints are used.

-A similar attack is possible with sessions that use WebRTC identity (see Section 5.6 of {{!WEBRTC-SEC=I-D.ietf-rtcweb-security-arch}}).
-This issue and a mitigation for it is discussed in more detail in {{webrtc}}.
+Similar attacks and mitigations are described in {{webrtc}} for sessions that use an external identity bound to fingerprints, like that defined in WebRTC identity (see Section 7 of {{!WEBRTC-SEC=I-D.ietf-rtcweb-security-arch}}) or SIP identity {{?SIP-ID=RFC8224}}.

 # Unknown Key-Share Attack